junxit/us-congress-bills-116/metadata.md

 - 2019-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute.
 Without written report.
 - 2019-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute.
 Without written report.
 - 2019-06-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 100.
+- 2020-05-11 — Amendment SA 1582 agreed to in Senate by Unanimous Consent.
+- 2020-05-11 — Amendment SA 1582 proposed by Senator McConnell for Senator Inhofe. (consideration: CR S2346-2347; text: CR S2346-2347) In the nature of a substitute.
+- 2020-05-11 — Measure laid before Senate by unanimous consent. (consideration: CR S2345-2347)
+- 2020-05-11 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S2346-2347)
+- 2020-05-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2020-05-11 — Senate amendment agreed to: Amendment SA 1582 agreed to in Senate by Unanimous Consent.
+- 2020-05-11 — Senate amendment proposed (on the floor): Amendment SA 1582 proposed by Senator McConnell for Senator Inhofe.
+- 2020-05-11 — Senate amendment submitted
+- 2020-05-11 — The committee substitute withdrawn by Unanimous Consent.
+(CR S2346)